 At the University of Roehampton, we can offer all new students a place in halls.
 Whether you prefer a high-end room, or a more affordable option, we’ve got something for everyone.

 All students can apply for 2018/19 accommodation here.

 All full-time and part-time students, home, EU and overseas students are eligible to apply for on-campus accommodation.
 Part-time students will be expected to accept full-time tenancies.

 How to complete the online application - New students

-You must have a firm offer from the University and your Roehampton Student ID number which can be found on your letter/email of confirmation from the University.
+You need to have a firm offer from the University and your Roehampton Student ID number.
 The number begins with the first three letters of your surname.
 It may also be referred to as your Student reference.
-If you should have any difficulty with locating this, please contact Admissions.
+If you should have any difficulty with locating this, please contact Accommodation.

-If you have a medical condition or disability which means you need a particular room type or unable to live off campus, please include this information.
-Please note that you MUST complete and return a self-assessment form part of which is obtaining confirmation from a medical professional to confirm and explain why it is necessary to have a specific type of accommodation: Self-assessment form
+If you have a medical condition or disability which means you need a particular room type or are unable to live off campus, please include this information.
+Please note that you should complete and return a self-assessment form, part of which involves obtaining confirmation from a medical professional.

 Accepting a room

 Offers of accommodation are sent via email during the summer time.
 To accept a room you will need to follow the instructions in your offer email and pay the deposit, provide payment details and agree the Terms and Conditions.